-BALLAST / GRAVEL – In roofing, gravel is usually ½ to 5/8-inch in size and is used with the builtup roof for protection.
-Ballast describes a 2” stone used as weight to hold down an EPDM roof.
+BALLAST / GRAVEL – In roofing, gravel is usually ½ to 5/8-inch in size and is used with the built-up roof for protection.
+Ballast describes a 2” stone used as a weight to hold down an EPDM roof.

 CANT STRIP – A piece of insulation wood.
 Asphalt products are not designed to be bent at a 90-degree angle.
 At transitions such as parapet walls and curbs, a 45-degree piece of insulation or wood is installed to allow the membrane transition gradually.
-Visually, the angle at the bottom of baseflashing.
+Visually, the angle at the bottom of the base flashing.

 CAP SHEET – When modified bitumen is used, the cap sheet is the final ply.
-The cap sheet is usually granulated, but can be smooth or aluminum coated.
+The cap sheet is usually granulated but can be smooth or aluminium coated.

 COAL TAR PITCH – Similar to asphalt, but flows and become liquid in high temperatures.